Swiftcraft Swift 18

-The Swift 18 is an 18-foot trailer sailer yacht which was designed by Colin Sylvester and was in production in the UK between 1982 and 1990.
+The Swift 18 is an 18-foot yacht which was designed by Colin Sylvester and was in production in the UK between 1982 and 1990.
 Some 200–300 boats were made, most of which remain in the UK.
 The Swift 18 has four full-length berths, a sink, a cooker and room for a porta loo.
 With sitting headroom it is a comfortable weekend cruiser for a small family.